Want to meet students from other medical schools?

 The UK Chapter of AMSA was established in 2006 and comprises of members from universities throughout London and UK.
 Through AMSA, we offer opportunities to take part in student-led research, mentoring-academic schemes and social events to meet and chat with other medical students.
 Of course, we accept members from any background and culture.

 Throughout the year, we organise various academic and social events.
 Aside from organising mock OSCEs and tutorials before exams, we also participate in annual scientific-based medical and cultural conferences, namely the Asian Medical Students’ Conference (AMSC) during July/August.
 Through the Asian Medical Students’ Exchange Program (AMSEP), we have the opportunity to visit other AMSA chapters and host them in London.
-Our main social events throughout the year include the freshers’ meet and greet, our Christmas dinner and Chinese New Year dinner.
+Our main social events throughout the year include the freshers’ meet and greet, our Christmas dinner and Lunar New Year dinner.

 To find out more about AMSA-UK, please do not hesitate to contact us.